Dragon2fly/logger_tt/README.md

 # Changelog
 ## 1.7.1
-* Fixed: exception raised while handling another exception is now show correctly (thank ZeroRin).
+* Fixed: exception raised while handling another exception is now shown correctly (thank ZeroRin).
+* New functionality:
-* New functionality: Added `TelegramHandler`.
-Now you can send log directly to telegram user/group.
+  * Added `TelegramHandler`.
+Now you can send log directly to telegram users/groups.
+  * Support Python 3.11 `Fine-grained error locations` in tracebacks.
 * Usability:
-  * Added NOTICE level.
+  * Added level NOTICE = INFO + 5.
 You can do `logger.notice("your message")`.
   * Add set/remove `context injector` method.
     You can add additional information to the log record before it is actually handled.
+    Refer the `TelegramHandler` for usage sample.
+  * You can now set different log paths for different handlers by passing a dict to `setup_logging` (thank ZeroRin).

 ## 1.7.0
 * Fixed: